-We've often been told that Canadians have a "hometown bias" when it comes to Canadian ETF or stock selection.
+We've often been told that Canadians have a "hometown bias" regarding Canadian ETF or stock selection.

-This might be because Canada is home to some of the best dividend paying stocks with the largest economic moats in the world, like our telecom or pipeline companies.
+This might be because Canada is home to some of the best dividend-paying stocks with the most significant economic moats in the world, like our telecom or pipeline companies.
 These are excellent companies that have historically provided solid total returns.

-The top Canadian emerging market ETFs to be buying right now
+The top emerging market ETFs to buy in Canada

 FTSE Emerging Markets All Cap Index ETF (TSE:VEE)